sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 "TWO" => 2
 ```

-We can do the same, but this time, extracting key, value pairs separately:
+We can do the same, but this time, extracting key-value pairs separately:

 ##### **Code**
 ```Julia